-Number of Volunteers - 2017

-Full Time Firefighters: 6
+Number of Volunteers - 2017 Full Time Firefighters: 6

-Total Volunteers: up to 50
+- Total Valuptoars: Up to - Total Volunteers: up to 50

 The 2018 budget also incorporates increased funding of 2% for compensation to the Firefighter's society as per the agreement with the Firefighters Association.
 A casual training assistant has been added to support the Deputy Chief and Training Officer to deliver and maintain an effective fire training program.